 That year, we spontaneously offered a successful four day “whistle stop” New England College tour to 12 inspired JC’s visiting 10 colleges and universities.
 Today, universities visited vary annually based on specific requests from JCs.

-Day #2: Boston.
-Visit campuses of: Harvard, Boston College, Boston University, and MIT.
+Day #1: Visit campuses of Harvard, Boston University, and MIT.
 Spend the night at a Boston area hotel.

 A whistle stop tour of New England colleges begins the process of college campus familiarity and helps clarify an aspiring college student’s interest in style and size of campus.